-Doctor Krzysztof Pawiński graduated from the AGH University of Science and Technology.
+Doctor Krzysztof Pawiński graduated from the AGH University of Krakow.
 He also studied at the Clausthal University of Technology in Germany.
 In 1996, he received a doctor’s degree in technical sciences from his Alma Mater.
 Currently, he chairs the University Council.

 Since 1990, he has been running his own business.
 He is the co-founder, co-owner, and chairperson of the board of Maspex – one of the largest companies in the food and beverage industry in Central and Eastern Europe.
 The company employs more than 7,500 people, and its products are distributed throughout the world.